AI meeting transcription: How it works and which tools lead in 2026

 - Bot-based capture: An external participant joins the video link, announces the recording, processes audio on a cloud server, and stores the resulting file.

-- Device-level capture: The application captures system audio directly from your computer, requiring no external participant, no recording announcement, and no audio file stored remotely.
+- Device-level capture: The application captures system audio directly from your computer, using your device's audio instead of an external participant joining

 Behind the scenes of AI meeting transcription